 Biographies of those who served in Killoscobe Parish.

-This book is a 188 page publication in full colour giving a concise history of the Archdiocese of Tuam together with a short biography of each of the appointed Archbishops who ministered there since 1580.
-It then goes on to the local parish of Killoscobe and lists the curates and the parish priests who served the parish since Skehana was seperated from the parish of Moylough in 1848 and joined with Menlough to become the parish of Killoscobe that we know today.
+This book is a 188 page publication giving a concise history of the Archdiocese of Tuam together with a short biography of each of the appointed Archbishops who ministered there since 1580.
+It then goes on to the local parish of Killoscobe and lists the curates and the parish priests who served the parish since Skehana was separated from the parish of Moylough in 1848 and joined with Menlough to become the parish of Killoscobe, that we know today.
 Where possible, a biography on each of the priests is also included.

 A review written by Bun ós Cionn in December 2015